Matifawan0/Matifawan0/README.md

 ---

 ## 👋 About Me
-Working as a Junior Flutter Developer at Zippy Ecom Solutions, focusing on cross-platform mobile application development using Flutter.
+Working as a Flutter Developer at Zippy Ecom Solutions, focusing on cross-platform mobile application development using Flutter.
 Building responsive UI designs, integrating Firebase services, managing app state, fixing bugs, improving app performance, and collaborating with the development team to deliver scalable eCommerce and business solutions.

 On-site
 DHA Phase 2, Islamabad, Pakistan